Global eCommerce retail (as of Oct 2020) is a US$3.9 trillion market. Asia-Pacific region alone accounts for 2.45 trillion. Those are BIG numbers.

 e) Insecure connection

-Trust seals and marks are a significant driver of buyer confidence.
+Trust seals and marks are significant drivers of buyer confidence.

 4. Incorrect details